ofchurches/AI_ethics_bookclub/README.md

 Welcome to the [Artificial Intelligence Collaborative Network](https://www.collaborativenetwork.ai/) AI Ethics Bookclub.

 We are a group of statisticians, lawyers, data scientists, sociologists, programmers and policy workers.
-We meet on the third Monday of each month disscuss a book that investigates the intersections of: data, justice, statistics, politics, artificial inteligence and ethics.
+We meet online on the third Monday of each month at from 6pm to 7:30pm [Adelaide](https://time.is/Adelaide), South Australia time to disscuss a book that investigates the intersections of: data, justice, statistics, politics, artificial inteligence and ethics.

-Out meet-ups are online from 6pm to 7:30pm [Adelaide](https://time.is/Adelaide), South Australia time.

 Read below to see the books we've read, are reading and will read.
 We also have a list (that grows faster than we can get though it) of books that we'd like to read in the future.